 I’d also like to add – not that this is news in the history of queer love – that one of the worst things ever is experiencing profound heartbreak and grieving the end of a relationship without being able to tell anyone about it because, once again, that means first having a host of other awkward conversations and you’re too sad and fragile to even begin to consider wanting to bother.
 So you go about the rest of your life as you’ve so often done, behaving as though everything is fine, when all you’re doing when you’re alone is crying.
 The.
 Worst.

 What do you do when you finally come to fully appreciate who you are in your late 30s but your life is otherwise pretty much set?
 As as result of my relationship with B and because I present as very femme, there’s little outward evidence of who I know I am: a lesbian.
-Some might want classify me as homoflexible because of my committed relationship with a cis-man, but that honestly doesn’t feel right to me.
-B and I love each other, he’s a vital part of my life, but he’s also an exception in my otherwise mostly gay existence.
+Some might want classify me as bisexual or homoflexible because of my committed, romantic relationship with a cis man, but those labels don’t feel right to me.
+B and I love each other, he’s a vital part of my life, but he’s also something of an exception in my otherwise gay existence.
 I’ve gone through periods of fretting I’ll be told I’m somehow not queer enough to identify as I do, but I know down to my core that I’m a lesbian and I don’t care what anyone else thinks about this or that label or how my intimate relationships might be used to argue otherwise.

 That being said, I don’t know what to do with these levels of invisibility.
 Both my straight and queer friends take it for granted that I’m straight, so when do I just…tell them I’m not?
 And to what end?
 Just so they know?
 So that I’m seen?
 Am I over-thinking this?
 It still feels selfish and self-important.
 Shouldn’t it be good enough that I finally know who I am?
 I’ve tried to tell myself as much time and again, but it never lasts long.
 I’ve also never found a good moment for such conversations.
 And it’s not that I’m worried my friends might be unsupportive either, at least not regarding my sexual identity.
 I know the concept of ethical non-monogamy is still quite a challenging concept for some, but my need to live a complete, honest, and open life is now so great, the idea of convenient discretion feels like a burden.
 But it simply doesn’t come up, nor do I bring it up.
 I stay quiet and grow increasingly sad and uncomfortable in my own life.
 And on those occasional really low, dark days, where I feel like my very being exists unexpressed, I begin to understand how some people reach a point where they’d simply rather not be at all, which is a horrible state of mind.